 Through our wholly-owned subsidiary Investar Bank, National Association, we provide full banking services, excluding trust services, tailored primarily to meet the needs of individuals, professionals, and small to medium-sized businesses.
-Our primary areas of operation are south Louisiana (approximately 76% of our total deposits as of December 31, 2022), including Baton Rouge, New Orleans, Lafayette, Lake Charles, and their surrounding areas; southeast Texas, primarily Houston and its surrounding area and Alabama, including York and Oxford and their surrounding areas.
+Our primary areas of operation are south Louisiana (approximately 80% of our total deposits as of December 31, 2023), including Baton Rouge, New Orleans, Lafayette, Lake Charles, and their surrounding areas; southeast Texas, primarily Houston and its surrounding area and Alabama, including York and Oxford and their surrounding areas.
+As of March 7, 2024, we operated 28 full service branches comprised of 20 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
 Our Bank commenced operations in 2006 and we completed our initial public offering in July 2014.
 On July 1, 2019, the Bank changed from a Louisiana state bank charter to a national bank charter and its name changed to Investar Bank, National Association.
-Our strategy includes organic growth through high quality loans and growth through acquisitions, including whole-bank acquisitions and strategic branch acquisitions.
-We currently operate 29 full service branches comprised of 21 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
-We have completed seven whole-bank acquisitions since 2011 and regularly review acquisition opportunities.
-In addition to our branches acquired through acquisitions, during our last three fiscal years, we opened two de novo branch locations.